MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Dashboard

 Your dashboard keeps you up to date about useful information, essential tasks, and important settings that you should configure to get the most out of Dynamics 365 Fraud Protection.
-Critical steps might be marked as **Completed** or **Not started**, or they might show the number of items that still remain.
+Critical steps are marked to indicate your progress.
+Steps might be marked as **Completed** or **Not started**, or they might show the number of items that still remain.

 ## Upload data